 We recommend IC Markets ‘Raw Spread’ account.
-The ECN style account can consistently offer the narrowest spreads as prices are set by the market.
+The ECN style account can consistently offer the narrowest spreads, as prices are set by the market.
 While the IG Standard account is competitive, we can’t be sure prices will also match ECN prices.

 When trading, we always prefer brokers that offer higher leverage limits.
 Leverage means you don’t need high levels of your capital to achieve large returns on your fx trading.
 While we always recommend being aware of the risks when trading with leverage, often you need leverage to achieve significant returns.
 This is because currency movements most of the time are only incremental.
 It is only in extreme events such as a political crisis that current movements can be drastic.

 Some of the fastest execution speed in the forex online broker industry is available with IC Markets.
 IC Markets place their fibre optic cable technology at Equinox data centres near major forex trading centres.
 This placement means they can achieve order execution completion of under 40ms.
 Fast execution is imperative for IC Markets as they only offer the basic risk management tools all forex brokers offer.
-Without the fast execution speed and low latency that IC Markets achieve your trades could be at risk of ‘slippage’ which can impact your ability to trade confidently.
+Without the fast execution speed and low latency that IC Markets achieve, your trades could be at risk of ‘slippage’ which can impact your ability to trade confidently.

 The infrastructure behind IG trading infrastructure is not spoken about on their website.
-However, IG does provide statistics about their slippage performance which is a good indication of their trading speeds.
+However, IG does provide statistics about their slippage performance, which is a good indication of their trading speeds.

 IG also publish their rejection levels.
 Rapid price changes and varying levels of liquidity can determine if your trade will be successful.
-Remember that IG is a market maker which means they only hold so much liquidity of each currency at one time.
+Remember that IG is a market maker, which means they only hold so much liquidity of each currency at one time.
 This may mean if you are trading high volumes of a currency pair, IG may not have necessary volumes of liquidity to execute your trade.

 IG allows you to mage rejection risks through the following

 While the above are all tools IG when it comes to execution speed, IG also has some risk management tools that IC Markets do not offer.
 The main tools are guaranteed stop-loss order.
-This tool allows you to set your sell price for a small fee and IG can guarantee this price when you go short.
+This tool allows you to set your sell price for a small fee, and IG can guarantee this price when you go short.

 The other feature IG off is a ‘limit risk account.
-This is a setting on your account that when enabled, will require you to purchase a guaranteed stop-loss order for every trade you do.
+This is a setting on your account that, when enabled, will require you to purchase a guaranteed stop-loss order for every trade you do.

-It is worth noting that neither broker offer guaranteed negative balance protection.
+It is worth noting that neither broker offers guaranteed negative balance protection.
 Instead, both brokers offer a margin call system or minimum balance protection.
 This system is a series of warnings that your account funds are below specified margin limits.
 The idea of the notifications is to allow you to add more funds to your account or sell some of your positions.

-It is important to understand why each broker have such different approaches when it comes to speed and execution.
+It is important to understand why each broker has such different approaches when it comes to speed and execution.
 Speed is very important to IC Markets because they offer an environment similar to an ECN broker.
-Foreign exchange prices are constantly changing and any lags during trade execution may mean the price you buy or sell might not match the advertised price.
+Foreign exchange prices are constantly changing, and any lags during trade execution may mean the price you buy or sell might not match the advertised price.
 This can result in slippage.